About

 Industry Overview

 From carbon nanotubes to vaccines, workers in the scientific research and development services industry create today the technologies that will change the way people live and work in the future.
 The importance of this industry is demonstrated by the considerable attention paid to it by the press, business associations, politicians, and financial markets.
 Major discoveries are heralded in both the technical and the popular media, and many studies monitor the pace of research and development.
-New technologies can quickly revolutionize business, medicine, and leisure, as the Internet has.
+New technologies can quickly revolutionize business and leisure, as the Internet has.

 R&D in the social sciences and humanities is more closely aligned with specific occupations than it is in the physical, engineering, and life sciences.
 Economic research typically involves monitoring and forecasting economic trends relating to issues such as business cycles, competitiveness of markets, or international trade.
 Sociological research analyzes the institutions and patterns of social behavior in society, and the results are used mainly by administrators to formulate policies.
 Anthropological research focuses on the influence of evolution and culture on all aspects of human behavior.
 Psychological research studies human thought, learning, motivation, and abnormal behavior.